leagueofcake/Shift/README.md

 Game System/Mechanics
 ---------------------
 * Moving to the right makes time go faster, moving to the left makes time go slower
-* Fluctuating shield system - colliding with projectiles with shield on increases available length of Rewind/some bonus
-* Collision detection
 * Cooldown implementation for ability
 	* Countdown/white overlay filling to indicate cooldown
-* Removal of projectiles once they are out of range i.e. have moved past 5 seconds' travel distance
 * Main menu
 *Achievements
 	* Survived for X time